DennisOgi/Amazon-reviews-sentiment-classifier/README.md

 # Amazon-reviews-sentiment-classifier
-Building a model to classifying 10,000 amazon reviews into negative, neutral and positive sentiments
+Building a model to classify 10,000 amazon reviews into negative, neutral and positive sentiments